hellogaga/FSND-Deploy-Flask-App-to-Kubernetes-Using-EKS/README.md

  - AWS Account
      - You can create an AWS account by signing up [here](https://aws.amazon.com/#).

-## Project Steps

-Completing the project involves several steps:

-1. Write a Dockerfile for a simple Flask API
-2. Build and test the container locally
-3. Create an EKS cluster
-4. Store a secret using AWS Parameter Store
-5. Create a CodePipeline pipeline triggered by GitHub checkins
-6. Create a CodeBuild stage which will build, test, and deploy your code

-For more detail about each of these steps, see the project lesson [here](https://classroom.udacity.com/nanodegrees/nd004/parts/1d842ebf-5b10-4749-9e5e-ef28fe98f173/modules/ac13842f-c841-4c1a-b284-b47899f4613d/lessons/becb2dac-c108-4143-8f6c-11b30413e28d/concepts/092cdb35-28f7-4145-b6e6-6278b8dd7527).

 ## Run locally.
 ```cmd
 SET JWT_SECRET='random_secret_1'